Germany's Schaeuble wants more investment but no new debt

 Schaeuble did not comment on the turmoil on world markets other than to say that talking up crisis scenarios did not help anyone and weaker economic developments reflected the changed situation in the world.

-Asked if Greece should ditch hopes of exiting its bailout program by the end of the year, he repeated his usual line.
+Asked if Greece should ditch hopes of exiting its bailout programme by the end of the year, he repeated his usual line.

 “Greece must resolutely continue to implement the agreed reforms.
 In its own interests.
 Being reliable creates confidence - also on the markets,” he said.

-A sell-off in Greek bonds this week has led some investors to question whether Greece would indeed stick to a plan to emerge from the program by the end of this year.
+A sell-off in Greek bonds this week has led some investors to question whether Greece would indeed stick to a plan to emerge from the programme by the end of this year.
+(Reporting by Madeline Chambers; Editing by Raissa Kasolowsky)